faridarjmand/IKEv2/README.md

 4. Enter the VPN server details.
 Enter the server's domain name or IP address in the **Internet address** field, then fill in **Destination name** with something that describes your VPN connection.
 Then click **Done**.

 Your new VPN connection will be visible under the list of networks.
 Select the VPN and click **Connect**.
 You'll be prompted for your username and password.
 Type them in, click **OK**, and you'll be connected.

+### Users

+To add or change VPN users, it's:

+    vi /etc/ipsec.secrets

+Edit usernames and passwords as you see fit (but don't touch the first line, which specifies the server certificate).
+The line format for each user is:

+    username %any : EAP "password"

+To exit vi it's `ESC` then `SHIFT + :` then `Ctrl + X`, and to have strongSwan pick up the changes it's:

+    ipsec secrets